greatscottgadgets/facedancer/README.md

 ## Where are my scripts?

-The Facedancer 3.0 core features a ground-up rewrite of the original emulation core which does not support legacy scripts.
+Facedancer 3.0 is a ground-up rewrite of the original emulation core and does not support legacy scripts.

 If you're using scripts or training materials that depend on features or APIs deprecated in `v3.0.x` you can install the latest `v2.9.x`